 View the Assembly Finance Committee meeting schedule:

-From April to May, the Juneau Assembly Finance Committee will be reviewing the City Manager’s proposed fiscal year 25 and 26 budget through a series of public meetings to identify specific concerns through conversations with residents, advocates, and city agencies.
+From April to May, the Juneau Assembly Finance Committee reviewed the City Manager’s proposed fiscal year 25 and 26 budget through a series of public meetings to identify specific concerns through conversations with residents, advocates, and city agencies.

-Following the budget introduction on April 1, Assembly Finance Committee meetings will be held on April 6, April 17, April 29, May 1, May 8, May 15, and May 22.
+Following the budget introduction on April 1, Assembly Finance Committee meetings were held on April 6, April 17, April 29, May 1, May 8, and May 15.

-The public will have an opportunity to comment on the CBJ operating budget, the Juneau School District operating budget, the capital improvement plan, and the property tax mill levy rate at a public hearing during a Regular Juneau Assembly meeting on April 29.
+The public had an opportunity to comment on the CBJ operating budget, the Juneau School District operating budget, the capital improvement plan, and the property tax mill levy rate at a public hearing during a Regular Juneau Assembly meeting on April 29 and a Special Juneau Assembly meeting on June 3.

 The Juneau School District’s FY25 budget was introduced during a Regular Juneau Assembly meeting on April 1.
-The Juneau School District will present their budget request to the Assembly Finance Committee on April 6.
-The public will have an opportunity to comment on the School District’s budget during a Regular Assembly meeting on April 29.
-The Juneau Assembly will adopt the final FY25 School District budget during a Regular Assembly meeting on May 13.
+The Juneau School District presented their budget request to the Assembly Finance Committee on April 6.
+The public had an opportunity to comment on the School District’s budget during a Regular Assembly meeting on April 29 and May 13.
+The Juneau Assembly adopted the final FY25 School District budget during a Regular Assembly meeting on May 13.

-The Juneau Assembly will adopt the FY25 and FY26 CBJ operating budget, property tax mill levy rate, and the Capital Improvement Plan during a Special Assembly Meeting on June 3, 2024.
+The Juneau Assembly adopted the FY25 CBJ operating budget, property tax mill levy rate, and the Capital Improvement Plan during a Special Assembly Meeting on June 3, 2024.

 CBJ Taxes